top of page

 Part 1 begins with a relatively steep but well-maintained descent.
 The trail includes steps and even railings in some sections, making it a comfortable start.

-The trail begins with a steep descent
+The Samaria trail begins with a steep descent

 Part 2 flattens out somewhat as you continue walking through the gorge, often shaded by forest.
 Here, the surrounding cliffs are less visible, and you may cross a few small streams — though these are typically dry in summer.